lucasviola/lucasviola.github.io/_posts/2015-04-15-functional-programming-patterns.markdown

 Types are NOT classes.

 Types are these special kind of “things” that separate data from behaviour and are used to enforce Design by correctness.
 To explain types in a functional point of view, I’ll use the model of Algebraic Data Types or, as I will from now on abbreviate: ADT.
 There is a whole lot of languages that implement ADT, such as Haskell, F#, Miranda and OCaml.

--The ADT model sees data types in a more mathematical point of view.
-To understand it you have to to think about types as in valid domain/range, input/output values.
+The ADT model sees data types in a more mathematical point of view.
+To understand it you have to think about types as in valid domain/range, input/output values.
 It starts with primitives and create new types by composing (glueing) them together.
 This is also called a composite type.

 - You can use product types and sum types